-COLLEGE OF MARIN
+COLLEGE OF MARIN Catalog 2023-2024

-Catalog 2022-2023

-PRESIDENT'S MESSAGE

 Dear Students, Prospective Students, and Community Members:

 Students enroll at College of Marin (COM) for many reasons.
 Some are seeking a degree, certificate, or transfer to a four-year university.
 For others, the first step is learning or improving their English.
 There are also those looking to reenter the workforce or change careers.
 And for many, it's simply to keep on learning.

-It's a safer time to move forward, and College of Marin continues to respond to community needs with quality academic programs and services tailored to meet the needs of our students.
-Whether instruction takes place on- or off-campus, the health and well-being of every member of our campus community remains our top priority-find out more about COM's COVID-19 protocols.

-We're here for you with support services available both online and inperson.
+COM continues to respond to community needs with quality academic programs and services tailored to meet the needs of our students.
+We offer a range of resources and support services such as tutoring, counseling, and academic advising to help students succeed both academically and personally.

 - Free one-to-one or group tutoring

 - Learning communities

 - Childcare

 - Borrowing technology devices

 - Veterans' services

-We've opened new facilities and if you haven't been on our campuses in a while, I invite you to explore.
-There's something for everyone here; it's a great place to build momentum for what's next.
-On behalf of our Board of Trustees, faculty, staff, and administration; I wish you all the best as you seek to improve your life through education.
+I invite you to explore the beautiful campuses and all they have to offer.
+There's something for everyone here; join a community, grow in community, and learn in community at COM.
+On behalf of our Board of Trustees, faculty, staff, and administration, I wish you all the best as you seek to improve your life through education.

-Sincerely,

-David Wain Coon, Ed.D.
-Superintendent/President
+Sincerely, David Wain Coon, Ed.D.